learndog/wipdots/vim/basic_usage.md

 *   Ctrl-o and Ctrl-i to jump to prev or next location in jummp list
 *   In command autocomplete, use Tab and Shift-Tab
 *   Exit pop up splits with ESC or q or :bd
+*   Try arrows or Ctrl-j and Ctrl-k to navigate fzf lists
 * Insert mode ;; will cycle begin and end of line
 * Esc Insert Mode... jj or ESC
 * Insert or Normal... ;; will cycle line begin, nonspace begin, nonspace end, line end